This website uses cookie

 Split film festival

-The vision of the Split Film Festival is to serve as a space where cinema becomes a transformative experience—one that has the power to disrupt the ordinary, provoke thought, and reawaken our senses.
-As the festival’s philosophy states:
+The vision of the Split Film Festival is to serve as a space where cinema becomes a transformative experience — one capable of disrupting everyday perception, provoking reflection and reawakening the senses.
+As articulated in the festival’s long-standing philosophy:

 “The energy and the artist’s personal vision we may feel in some of the works presented at the Festival might alter a little our conscience, lower our self-importance, thus helping us to break the chains that bind us to our everyday habits and hopefully let us endure and even find a delight in this horrible, yet the most beautiful world.”

-By supporting new modes of visual storytelling—from traditional film to the latest digital innovations—the festival aspires to be a beacon for artistic courage and creative experimentation in contemporary audiovisual art.
+By supporting new forms of visual storytelling — from traditional film to the latest digital and technological innovations — the festival positions itself as a beacon of artistic courage, experimentation and creative freedom within contemporary audiovisual culture.

 History